-Within ten years we will not see the overall ecological objectives of Gondwana Link fully realised, as regardless of when the essential repair work is undertaken the ecological systems involved will take some time to recover from the current stresses.
+The next decade will not see the overall ecological objectives of Gondwana Link fully realised, as regardless of when the essential repair work is undertaken the ecological systems involved will take some time to recover from the current stresses.
 But we do expect this plan to help establish and confirm the structures, processes and overall directions needed to support the work needed for those objectives to be achieved in the longer term.